-Stocks slide as more states ease lockdowns
+Nasdaq leads charge as more states ease lockdowns

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-West Texas Intermediate crude oil reversed earlier losses, trading up 0.16 percent at $24.78 per barrel, after Saudi Arabia announced it was cutting production by an additional 1 million barrels per day.
-Meanwhile, gold slid 0.49 percent to $1,706 an ounce.
+West Texas Intermediate crude oil traded down 0.89 percent at $24.54 per barrel after Saudi Arabia announced it was cutting production by an additional 1 million barrels per day.
+Meanwhile, gold slid 0.85 percent to $1,695 an ounce.

 U.S. Treasurys were little changed with the yield on the 10-year note holding at 0.68 percent.

-European markets were lower across the board with France’s CAC down 1.49 percent, Germany’s DAX weaker by 1.22 percent and Britain’s FTSE down 0.4 percent.
+European markets ended mixed with France’s CAC down 1.31 percent, Germany’s DAX weaker by 0.73 percent and Britain’s FTSE edging up 0.06 percent.

 CLICK HERE TO READ MORE ON FOX BUSINESS